jakobhellermann/cargo-watt/README.md

   INFO  cargo_watt > generated crate in "serde_derive-watt"
 ```

-Alternatively you can fetch a git repository (`cargo watt --git https://github.com/idanarye/rust-typed-builder`) or use a local path (`cargo watt ./path/to/crate`).
+Alternatively you can fetch a git repository (`cargo watt build --git https://github.com/idanarye/rust-typed-builder`) or use a local path (`cargo watt build ./path/to/crate`).

 By default, `cargo watt` will include all files of original crate (i.e. tests, documentation etc.) in the newly generated one.
 If you'd like to only have `Cargo.toml`, `src/lib.rs` and `src/the-macro.wasm` there is the `--only-copy-essential` option.